1985–86 Calgary Flames season: Playoffs

 The Campbell Conference Final against the St. Louis Blues was also a back and forth affair in which the Flames take a 3–2 series lead into the sixth game in St. Louis.
 Calgary led the sixth game 5–2 with 12 minutes to play before three quick goals by the Blues sent the game into overtime.
 Doug Wickenheiser scored to win the game for the Blues.
 The comeback came to be known as the Monday Night Miracle in St. Louis.
 The Flames rebounded in game seven, winning 2–1 to claim the first Clarence S. Campbell Bowl in franchise history as Campbell Conference champions.
-The victory also sent the Flames to their first Stanley Cup Finals.
-It was the first time a team representing the city played in the final since the Calgary Tigers lost to the Montreal Canadiens in the 1924 Stanley Cup Finals.
+The victory also sent the Flames to their first Stanley Cup Final.
+It was the first time a team representing the city played in the final since the Calgary Tigers lost to the Montreal Canadiens in the 1924 Stanley Cup Final.

 Their opponent in 1986 was also the Canadiens in what constituted the first all-Canadian final since 1967.
 Calgary opened the series with a 5–2 victory at home in the battle of rookie goaltenders: Vernon against Patrick Roy.
 Montreal evened the series with a 3–2 overtime victory in game two in which Brian Skrudland set an NHL record for the fastest overtime goal in playoff history when he scored nine seconds into the extra frame.
 Already missing three key players in Carey Wilson, Colin Patterson and Nick Fotiu due to injury, the Flames lost their top scorer in Joe Mullen to a neck injury during a game two loss.
 The Canadiens also won the third game as the series shifted to Montreal, and 1–0 Calgary loss in game four pushed the Flames to the brink of elimination.
 Montreal broke out to a 4–1 lead in the fifth game, at Calgary, before the Flames made a comeback attempt.
 They scored with less than four minutes remaining, and then moved within one goal when Mullen – who returned for game five wearing a neck brace – scored with 46 seconds remaining.
 A desperate push for the tying goal fell short when Roy made several key saves as time expired.
 Montreal celebrated the 23rd Stanley Cup championship in their franchise history as the fans loudly chanted "thank you Flames, thank you Flames" in appreciation of their team's efforts.